lppedd/di-wise-neo/README.md

 What I was looking for is a lightweight solution that offers:

-- full type safety
+- Full type safety.
-- scoped resolution of dependencies
+- Scoped resolution of dependencies.
-- optional decorator support for constructor and method injection.
+- Optional decorator support for constructor and method injection.
-  Yes I know, forget type-safety with decorators, but they are extremely intuitive to pick up for Java devs.
+  Yes, I know, forget type-safety with decorators, but they are extremely intuitive to pick up for Java devs.
-- no dependency on [reflect-metadata][reflect-metadata], as I'm an ESBuild user and ESBuild [does not][esbuild-issue] support `emitDecoratorMetadata`
+- No dependency on [reflect-metadata][reflect-metadata], as I'm an ESBuild user and ESBuild [does not][esbuild-issue] support `emitDecoratorMetadata`.

-Unfortunately both [tsyringe][tsyringe] and [InversifyJS][InversifyJS] require
+Unfortunately, both [tsyringe][tsyringe] and [InversifyJS][InversifyJS] require
 [reflect-metadata][reflect-metadata] to run correctly.
 [Awilix][Awilix] looks good, but it's probably too much for what I need to do, and it does not support decorators.
 Plus, the API just didn't click for me.

 [redi][redi] focuses _only_ on constructor injection via decorators, which is nice.
-However, it falls short when it comes to type safety and resolution scopes: it only supports singletons, with a decorator-based trick to create fresh instances.
+However, it falls short when it comes to type safety and resolution scopes: it only supports singletons with a decorator-based trick to create fresh instances.

 And lastly, [di-wise][di-wise].
-This small library was quite the surprise!
+This small library was quite a surprise!
 Easy to pick up, no scope creep, injection context support, and full type safety via Angular-like `inject<T>()` functions (that's more like a service locator, but whatever).
 The only problems are the slightly overcomplicated API - especially regarding typings - and